-- President of the Student Council - o The President shall be responsible for carrying out the functions of the Student Council in accordance with this charter. - Chairs all meetings of the Student Council. - o Coordinates the work of the Student Council. - o Is responsible for ensuring students' ideas are voiced and acted upon. - Vice President of the Student Council - o Assumes the duties of the President in the absence of the President. - o Assists the President in undertaking the tasks mentioned in the first section of this Article. - Secretary of the Student Council - o Takes and reports the minutes of all Student Council meetings. - Is responsible for all Student Council correspondence. - Informs the contact of the time, place and agenda of a meeting. - o Draws up an agenda of upcoming meetings.
+President of the Student Council

+- The President shall be responsible for carrying out the functions of the Student Council in accordance with his charter. - Chairs all meetings of the Student Council. - Coordinates the work of the Student Council. - Is responsible for ensuring students' ideas are voiced and acted upon. - Vice President of the Student Council - Assumes the duties of the President in the absence of the President. - Assists the President in undertaking the tasks mentioned in the first section of this Article.

+Secretary of the Student Council

+- Takes and reports the minutes of all Student Council meetings. - Is responsible for all Student Council correspondence. - Informs the contact of the time, place and agenda of a meeting. - Draws up an agenda of upcoming meetings.

+Committee members

-- Committee members - o Serve as voting members of the Student Council. - o Serve as representatives of their respective classes.
+- Serve as voting member of the Student Council. - Serve as representatives of the respective classes.